-“The drop of water” – Fog Catcher
+“A drop of water” – Atrapaniebla

 Background

-Sources: wikipedia.org, blog.sciencenet.cn, neilhallphotography.com, integradoatrapanieblas2011.blogspot.com, energizamx.wordpress.com, warkawater.org/media wikipedia.org, blog.sciencenet.cn, neilhallphotography.com, integratedatrapanieblas2011.blogspot.com, energizamx.wordpress.com, warkawater.org/media
+Sources: wikipedia.org, blog.sciencenet.cn, neilhallphotography.com, integratedatrapanieblas2011.blogspot.com, energizamx.wordpress.com, warkawater.org/media

-Note: When searching for inspirations, the extensive catalog of solutions and proposals that have never been built were not considered as references, we wanted to base on real experiences, as real and concrete as the problem we were working on.
-Certainly our initiative is based mainly on the latest experiences, as the “Architecture and Vision”‘s Warka Water.
-We got in touch with the developers on several occasions to propose our low-tech approach and hope to have answers soon.
+Note: When looking for inspiration, we did not consider the extensive catalogue of solutions and proposals that have never been built as references; we wanted to base ourselves on real experiences, as real and concrete as the problem to be solved.

 Vocation